Portugal national rugby union team: 2007 World Cup

 Portugal began their qualification campaign for the 2007 Rugby World Cup in 2004, as part of the European Nations Cup Division 1 2004–06 tournament.
 They won their first match, defeating Ukraine 6–36.
-They then defeated Georgia 18–14 in their second match, and then won their third match against the Czech Republic, and defeated Russia as well, but then lost to Romania.
-Portugal then drew with Russia 19-all, and then lost to Georgia.
+They then defeated Georgia 18–14 in their second match, won their third match against the Czech Republic, defeated Russia as well, but then lost to Romania.
+Portugal then drew with Russia 19-all and lost to Georgia.
 After a loss to Romania and a win against the Czech Republic, Portugal finished third overall in the standings, and qualified for Round 5.

 Round 5 was played in October 2006 as a three match series between Italy, Russia and Portugal.
 Both Portugal and Russia lost heavily in their matches against Italy, who easily qualified for the finals.
 Second place came down to the final match of the round in Lisbon.
 Portugal won the match 26–23 against Russia to make it to Round 6.
 Round 6 was a home and away series against the Round 5 Pool B winners, Georgia.
 Portugal lost the first match, but drew 11-all in the second meeting.
 Georgia went through to the finals, and Portugal entered the repechage round where they defeated Morocco 26–20 on aggregate.

 Portugal then faced Uruguay for the last position in the finals.
 In the first leg of the two-match Repechage series, Portugal won 12–5.
 In the second game in Montevideo Portugal lost 18–12.
 On aggregate, Portugal won 24–23, sending them to their first ever World Cup.
 Having qualified for their first World Cup, several players were subsequently arrested in the ensuing celebrations as a result of an altercation with local police.
 No charges were laid and the players involved were allowed to leave Uruguay.

 In the 2007 Rugby World Cup, Portugal went to Pool C, alongside favourites the All Blacks, Italy, Romania and Scotland.
 Portugal's highlights included preventing Italy getting a bonus point, scoring a try against the All Blacks, and coming within a try of beating Romania before losing 14–10.
 They also managed to score in all the four games, unlike Scotland and Romania.
-Portugal team were celebrated for their commitment and passion, and for being the only amateur team to make it to the World Cup.
+The Portugal team were celebrated for their commitment and passion, and for being the only amateur team to make it to the World Cup.